 Rieky Stuart, Senior Associate, is a specialist in organizational strategy and change, gender equality, agriculture and rural development, and program evaluation and results-based management.
 She served as an advisor to the governance evaluation undertaken by the firm for the Swiss Agency for Development and Cooperation.
 Her clients have included the International Fund for Agricultural Development, the Food and Agriculture Organization, the Gates Foundation, the Swiss Agency for Development and Cooperation, and CIDA/DFATD, now Global Affairs Canada.
 Ms. Stuart is a former executive director of Oxfam Canada and deputy director for the Canadian Council for International Cooperation.
 Prior to that, she held an appointment as associate professor at the Coady International Institute at St. Francis Xavier University.
 Fluent in English, French and Dutch, Ms. Stuart has served on the boards of the MacArthur Foundation as well as Canadian and international non-governmental organizations.

 Paul Turcot, Senior Associate

 Paul Turcot is Senior Associate specializing in civil society, governance, social development and program evaluation.
-As an advisor to CIDA, AusAID, national governments and major NGOs, he has carried out extensive project management and evaluation work in Cambodia, Thailand and Vietnam in southeast Asia, and in Burkina Faso, Ghana and Togo in west Africa.
-Mr. Turcot led the firm’s recent review of the Burmese refugee camp management model on the Thai border.
+As an advisor to Global Affairs Canada, AusAID, national governments and major NGOs, he has carried out extensive project management and evaluation work in Cambodia, Thailand and Vietnam in southeast Asia, and in Burkina Faso, Ghana and Togo in west Africa.
+Mr. Turcot led the firm’s review of Global Affairs Canada’s governance and civil society program in Burma and of the Burmese refugee camp management model on the Thai border.
 He works in English, French and the Thai language.
 He holds an M.Eng degree.

 Arlene Wortsman, Senior Associate